tealrawscs/odin-recipes/README.md

-<p>Creating a website that will display 3 recipes: Carbonara, Fish and Chips and Chicken Wings</p>
-<p>Skills demonstrated: Basic website structure including hyperlinks with proper headers and descriptions and paragraphs</p>
+Creating a website that will display 3 recipes: Carbonara, Fish and Chips and Chicken Wings Skills demonstrated: Basic website structure including hyperlinks with proper headers and descriptions and paragraphs